jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 The mention of Shri Ram Chandra Upadhyaya* in this regard is simply to denote that it was the medium accepted by Taraka Brahma.

-> *Superphysics Note: This is wrong.
+{{< n n="This is wrong.
 Shri Ram Chandra Upadhyaya is merely PR Sarkar without Taraka Brahma.
-There is nothing special about him that is not special with other spiritual humans.
+There is nothing special about him that is not special with other spiritual humans. " >}}

 It was Ram Chandra Upadhyaya who got salvation and not the Taraka Brahma.